 DevOps is the specialization enjoying increasing popularity; Ukrainian beginners in this professional area charge $900-$1,300 for their services, while middle-level talent already costs $1,500-2,500 per month.

-In case you need a seasoned senior-level professional to the team, he/she is likely to charge around $3,000-5,000 per month.
+In case you need a seasoned senior-level professional to the team, he/she is likely to charge from $3,000 per month.

 Distributed Ledger Technology